abdobassel/social/CONTRIBUTION.md

 ## Contribution Guidelines

-We value and appreciate contributions from the developer community to help us continuously improve SnapTalk.
+We value and appreciate contributions from the developer community to help us continuously improve Social .
 To ensure a streamlined and efficient collaboration process, please review our contribution guidelines carefully.

 ### Reporting Issues

-If you encounter any issues or bugs while using SnapTalk, please report them on our [GitHub Issues](https://github.com/hudy000/social/issues) page.
+If you encounter any issues or bugs while using Social , please report them on our [GitHub Issues](https://github.com/hudy000/social/issues) page.
 To assist us in resolving the problem effectively, provide the following details:

 - A concise and descriptive title for the issue.